collapsed-stacks/startups/questions/5661/can-the-gartner-hype-cycle-correctly-predict-the-future-of-startups.md

 - posted by: [Luke Gedeon](https://stackexchange.com/users/1119600/luke-gedeon) on 2015-12-07
 - score: 0

-<p>The Hype Cycle is a very general observation.
+The Hype Cycle is a very general observation.
 It is roughly equivalent to saying that the majority of businesses will fail in the first year.
 All it gives you is a probability without telling you how to beat the odds.
-And cannot at all predict what will happen in an individual case.</p>
+And cannot at all predict what will happen in an individual case.

-<p>Also, while the cycle describes a typical trend for new technologies, the length of each stage is different for each; and the amplitude, if measurable at all, differs for each new technology.</p>
+Also, while the cycle describes a typical trend for new technologies, the length of each stage is different for each; and the amplitude, if measurable at all, differs for each new technology.

-<p>Now to address your question, "Can this be applied to individual start-up businesses?"</p>
+Now to address your question, "Can this be applied to individual start-up businesses?"

-<p>While the Hype Cycle can describe a macro-trend for all businesses and individuals promoting a new technology, it does not work at all to describe the behavior of the single entities that are part of that macro-environment.</p>
+While the Hype Cycle can describe a macro-trend for all businesses and individuals promoting a new technology, it does not work at all to describe the behavior of the single entities that are part of that macro-environment.

-<p>To the contrary, most startups follow quite different trajectories including a sudden take off and a quick crash, a slow start that does a sudden hockey stick, a slow start and agonizing death, or a parabolic take-off growing beyond all probability.
-The few that do follow the trend are the exception not the rule.</p>
+To the contrary, most startups follow quite different trajectories including a sudden take off and a quick crash, a slow start that does a sudden hockey stick, a slow start and agonizing death, or a parabolic take-off growing beyond all probability.
+The few that do follow the trend are the exception not the rule.